 Poonam: When did you start thinking about an MBA?
 Why now?

 Dinesh: I first thought of an MBA in 2014 after completing my diploma in Treasury Investment and Risk Management.
 As I learned basic things about other aspects of Finance, such as treasury, valuation, mergers and acquisitions, currency exchange, FOREX exchange, and arbitrage on that, I found them interesting.
-That was the starting moment, and that was also the time when Dr. Raghu Ram Rajan took over as the Governor of Reserve Bank of India.
+That was the starting moment, and that was also the time when Dr. Raghu Ram Rajan took over as the Governor of the Reserve Bank of India.
 I always admired him as my role model, and he was also a very widely accepted person in our Banking Industry in India.
 I believed that the global exposure and the kind of knowledge he inculcated earned him huge respect among the masses.
 These things inculcated thoughts in my mind that I should go for an MBA to develop myself and do my bit to improve society.

 Poonam: Can you tell us your GMAT prep?
 I know it was pretty challenging for you, given your super demanding job.